Populus tremuloides

 - In their habitat, quaking aspen forms clones connected by a common parent root system.
 Since trees are typically dieocious (i.e., male and female flowers on separate plants), a given clone may be either male or female.
 However, some clones produce both male and female flowers.
 In the West, quaking aspen stands are often even-aged, originating after a single top-killing event.

-- Oregon State Univ. campus: south of Peavy Hall; also behind EPA Lab. on 35th St.
+- Oregon State Univ. campus: south of Peavy Hall; also in front of the International Living and Learning Center on Western Ave.